 Why SSD Gets Slow

-Many users report that they get speed issues, such as the "Samsung SSD slow write speed" issue.
+Many users report getting speed issues, such as the "Samsung SSD slow write speed" issue.
 Solid-state drives, or SSDs, have become very popular recently thanks to advancements in integrated circuit technology and the performance changes they can make to your computer.
 However, SSD slow write speeds are a huge issue affecting old or 100% filled drives.

-Now that you know the leading causes of SDD slow write speeds, you can refer to the next section of the article to learn how to test SSD write speed and fix the slowdowns.
+Now that you know the leading causes of SDD slow write speeds, you can refer to the article's next section to learn how to test SSD write speed and fix the slowdowns.

 See Also: